drillby/voice_assistent/README.md

 ```

 Than you need to setup some JSON files, or you can modify existing files.
-Put them all next to `main.py` folder
+Put them all into to `json` folder

 1. paths.json
    This path contains paths to notes folder and programming projects folders.